 It’s worth doing your homework on sanitizers prior to making a choice.
 Important considerations are the stability/power of the product, PPE requirements, REI restrictions and whether a rinse is needed after the application.
 Irrigation lines, whether underground, soil level or overhead have a literal hidden dark side … in the line itself.
 Water and nutrient make a very conducive atmosphere for many organisms.
 They’re fed, sheltered and protected, which allows them to take root, grow and reproduce.
 This is biofilm and it moves when pieces break off and travel with the flow of water.

 Some common problems that can be associated with irrigation line cleanliness are water-borne pathogens such as Pythium and Fusarium.
 They can easily become attached and thrive in biofilm.
 Pieces will eventually get swept up, move downstream and are then deposited everywhere water splashes.
 Clogged emitters are indicative of a severe problem.
 In order to eliminate this, the irrigation lines should be as much a part of the clean-up as the greenhouse surfaces themselves.

 If you regularly shock and flush your irrigation lines, consider maintaining them by treating your irrigation water throughout the season.
 This is a very effective way to keep free-floating micro-organisms from attaching and growing.
 There are several options for treating irrigation water on a continuous basis.
 Take time when making your choice to consider your facility, budget and what your goal is.

-Sarah Brackman is Technical Sales for BioSafe Systems, LLC.
+Written by Sarah Brackman.
+Sarah is Technical Sales for BioSafe Systems.
 She can be reached at firstname.lastname@example.org.